ralphlange/opcUaUnifiedAutomation/README.md

   2:NewObject.MyArrayVar
 ```
 Some servers create node Identifiers by concatenating the BrowseNames.
 In this case
-it will be good to use the nodeId (see below) or there is the option to do
+it will be good to use the nodeId (see below).
+There is also the option to do that
-concatenation by the driver, set with an option of the client program, parameter
+concatenation by the driver, which can be set with a parameter of `drvOpcuaSetup()`.
-on the drvOpcUaSetup() routine.

 ### Find node by Id: